7hannahadams7/dexcomMacDisplay/README.md

 ## Pydexcom Install and Setup
 This project uses the pydexcom API to pull your dexcom readings.

 Follow along with the creator's steps to install pydexcom on your machine and setup your Dexcom account for sharing.
 >> https://github.com/gagebenne/pydexcom
+Most importantly, follow the first two steps to get pydexcom installed and your Dexcom sharing configured.
 1. Download the Dexcom G6 / G5 / G4 mobile app and enable the Share service.
   The Dexcom Share service requires setup of at least one follower to enable the share service, but pydexcom will use your credentials, not the follower's
 2. Install the pydexcom package.